 In terms of sleeping, you can pay to camp, with facilities at Kings Creek Station or Kings Canyon Campground (a motel option is also available) or go proper bush style and pay diddley-squat at Ginty’s Lookout.

 Day 6 – Kings Canyon to Glen Helen

-You guessed it, another early rise and head torches on for this sunrise Rim Walk at Kings Canyon (Watarrka National Park), a morning that you won’t be forgetting in a hurry.
+You guessed it, another early rise and head torches on for this sunrise Rim Walk at Kings Canyon in Watarrka National Park, a morning that you won’t be forgetting in a hurry.

 It’s non-negotiable – you really have to do this trek.

-Once back onto asphalt you’ll be floating through the winding roads of Tjoritja / West MacDonnell Ranges where after rain the flora pops from the red sand in brilliantly proud contrast.
-Don’t miss the Gosse Bluff lookout to add a worthy addition to your insta feed.
+Once back onto asphalt you’ll be floating through the winding roads of Tjoritja / West MacDonnell Ranges where after a bit of rain, the flora pops from the red sand in brilliantly proud contrast.
+Don’t miss the Gosse Bluff lookout to add a worthy addition to your Insta feed.

-- The unassuming restaurant here will serve you up the finest Outback meal known to humanity
+3. The unassuming restaurant here will serve you up the finest outback meal known to humanity

 If you’d rather save your pennies, you can pitch up on the Finke River at Two Mile Campground with a DIY meal and a stubbie.